ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 .. class:: Problem::Options

-   Options struct that is used to control :class:`Problem::`.
+   Options struct that is used to control :class:`Problem`.

 .. member:: Ownership Problem::Options::cost_function_ownership